 - Contributing to the pricing analysis and development of adoption propensity scores for 12 million customers (both residential and non-residential) as part of the California Demand Response Potential Study

 - Implementing baseline accuracy studies for the California ISO and Commonwealth Edison.
 The CAISO baseline accuracy study included testing of accuracy for over 5,000 baseline rules using smart meter and interval data from approximately 500,000 DR program participants for over 10 programs at PG&E, SCE, and SDG&E.

 Prior to joining Demand Side Analytics, Adriana Ciccone worked at Nexant and Procter & Gamble.
 She attended MIT for college, where she double majored in Operations Research and Materials Science & Engineering.
 She also holds a MS degree in Environmental Science and Policy from the University of Chicago.
 Her graduate studies included program evaluation, computer science, and energy economics and policy.

-Ms. Totten primary areas of interest is applied analysis and impact evaluation.
-She has extensive experienced with several statistical computing languages, including Stata and SAS and has held research teaching positions for econometrics and statistical methods.
+Ms. Totten’s primary areas of interest are applied analysis and impact evaluation.
+She has extensive experience with several statistical computing languages, including Stata, and has held research teaching positions for Econometrics and Statistical Methods.

 Mr. Beppler’s primary areas of interest are integration of distributed energy resources, consumer behavior, and electric rate design.
 He has worked on a wide range of projects including energy efficiency, value of solar, impacts of rate design, and carbon emissions.
 He is experienced with several statistical computing languages, including Python, R, Stata, and MatLab.
 Ross has worked with T&D planning tools including PSSE, PowerWorld, and MUST.